How Do Sharks Mate

 The Initial Approach: Signals and Recognition

 Sharks possess a variety of sophisticated sensory organs that aid in locating potential mates.
 The use of pheromones and body language plays a crucial role in the initial stages of courtship.
 For instance, the male shark often engages in a series of displays, such as exaggerated swimming patterns, to capture the female’s attention.
 This phase is critical as it allows both parties to assess compatibility and readiness for mating.
+During these interactions, the male shark may also gently nudge the female, further signaling his interest.
+Interestingly, while observing these behaviors, many people wonder, ‘do sharks actually have tongues.’
+In fact, sharks do possess a structure known as a “basihyal,” which functions similarly to a tongue but is not used for tasting food like in other animals.

 The Delicate Art of Physical Contact